aequchain/aequchain.github.io/SIMPLIFIABLE: SelfCharging eHatchback.md

 **Electric Motor Production:**

 The permanent magnet synchronous motors utilize rotor assemblies incorporating rare-earth permanent magnets, specifically neodymium-iron-boron magnets providing the highest magnetic field strength available in commercial production.
-While rare-earth elements present sustainability challenges due to mining environmental effects, the motors are designed for complete disassembly and magnet recovery at end of vehicle life, enabling the rare-earth elements to be recycled into new magnets.
+While rare-earth elements present sustainability challenges due to mining environmental impacts, the motors are designed for complete disassembly and magnet recovery at end of vehicle life, enabling the rare-earth elements to be recycled into new magnets.

 The rotor assembly process begins with laminated electrical steel stampings that are stacked and bonded to create the rotor core.
 Slots machined into the core receive the permanent magnets, which are secured with high-temperature adhesive and contained by carbon fiber retention sleeves that prevent magnet displacement at high rotational speeds.

 The stator assembly consists of copper windings inserted into laminated electrical steel cores.
-The copper wire is insulated with bio-based enamel coatings rather than conventional petroleum-based coatings, reducing environmental effect while maintaining necessary electrical insulation properties.
+The copper wire is insulated with bio-based enamel coatings rather than conventional petroleum-based coatings, reducing environmental impact while maintaining necessary electrical insulation properties.
 The winding process is highly automated, ensuring consistent quality and eliminating the ergonomic challenges associated with manual winding.

 After winding, the stator assemblies undergo vacuum impregnation with bio-based resin that fills air gaps between conductors and laminates, improving heat transfer and providing additional electrical insulation.
 The impregnation resin cures at modest temperatures, avoiding the high-temperature cure cycles that consume significant energy in conventional motor production.